Sholaga language

-The Sholaga (Soliga) language is a Dravidian language related to Kannada and Tamil, spoken by the Soliga people.
+The Sholaga ([ʃoːlɐɡɐ, s-]) language is a Dravidian language related to Kannada and Tamil, spoken by the Soliga people.
+It's also known as Kadu Sholigar, Sholiga, Sholigar, Solaga, Solega, Soliga, Soligar, Solanayakkans, Sholanayika.

-Other names

-Sholaga language, is also known as Kadu Sholigar, Sholiga, Sholigar, Solaga, Soliga, Soligar, Solanayakkans, Sholanayika.

 Classification

 Sholaga is classified as a Dravidian language, more specifically South Dravidian.
 Dravidian languages are split into five main categories by the name of Southern, South Central, Central, North and Unclassified.
 Sholaga falls into the Southern category which is then split into the three categories: Tamil-Kannada, Macro-Tulu, and unclassified.
 Sholaga falls into the Tamil-Kannada category.

+Phonology

+The tables present the vowel and the consonant phonemes of Sholaga.